mjkoster/interfaces/draft-ietf-core-interfaces.md

 This appendix analyses the current landscape with regards the definition and use of collections, interfaces and function sets/profiles.
 This should be considered when considering the scope of this document.

-In summary it can be seen that there is a lack of consistancy of the definition and usage of interface description and function sets.
+In summary it can be seen that there is a lack of consistency of the definition and usage of interface description and function sets.

 Constrained RESTful Environments (CoRE) Link Format (IETF)